Dashsoya/CCD/Network Forensics.md

 # Extracting IOCs & Objects

 ## Analyzing HTTP for Reconnaissance and Initial Access Attempts
-HTTP transaction logs include data on pages served, data transffered and error logs whic hare invaluable for tracing attacker activities from reconnaissance to post-compromise actions.
+HTTP transaction logs include data on pages served, data transffered and error logs which have invaluable for tracing attacker activities from reconnaissance to post-compromise actions.

 ## Analyzing SMB for Lateral Movements Attempts
 Able to gain valuable insights into files and other domain-based transaction.